-RICHARD G. KING is 65, is a member of the Audit and Risk Committee and has been a director since 2000.
+RICHARD G. KING is 66, is a member of the Audit and Risk Committee and has been a director since 2000.

 Mr. King is chairman of the executive committee of Utz Quality Foods, Inc., a manufacturer and distributor of salted snack foods located in Hanover, Pennsylvania.
 He formerly served as president and chief operating officer of Utz from January 1996 until December 2007.
-Mr. King is a director of M&T Bank and a member of its Examining and Trust and Investment Committees.
-Mr. King had served as a director of Keystone from 1997, and as director of Keystone Financial Bank, N.A. from 1999, through M&T Bank Corporation's acquisition of Keystone in 2001.
+Mr. King is a director of M&T Bank and a member of its Examining Committee and Trust and Investment Committee.
+Mr. King had served as a director of Keystone Financial Inc. from 1997, and as director of Keystone Financial Bank, N.A. from 1999, through M&T Bank Corporation's acquisition of Keystone Financial Inc. in 2001.
 He is also a director of High Industries, Inc., Hanover Shoe Farms, Inc. and WITF, Inc.

 The Nomination, Compensation and Governance Committee considered these qualifications, in addition to his significant management experience and experience with the organization in making the determination that Mr. King should be a nominee for director of M&T Bank Corporation.
-In addition, Mr. King is one of the AIB Designees.

-JORGE G. PEREIRA is 76 and has been a director since 1982.
-He is the vice chairman of the board of M&T Bank Corporation and is a member and the chairman of its Nomination, Compensation and Governance Committee.
+JORGE G. PEREIRA is 77 and has been a director since 1982.
+He is a vice chairman of the board of M&T Bank Corporation and is a member and the chairman of its Nomination, Compensation and Governance Committee.

-Mr. Pereira has been a private investor since prior to 2005.
+Mr. Pereira has been a private investor since prior to 2006.
 He is a vice chairman of the board and a director of M&T Bank.
-Mr. Pereira also serves as the "lead independent director" of M&T Bank Corporation and has been designated as the presiding director of the non-management directors of M&T Bank Corporation when they meet in executive sessions without management.
+Mr. Pereira also serves as the "lead independent director" of M&T Bank Corporation and has been designated as the presiding director of the non-management directors of M&T Bank Corporation when they meet in executive sessions.